eldanet/test-video-electron/README.md

 ### First run
 Wait for file to download locally

+### App launched
-Click on remote file => everything works as expected and video loops.
+- Click on remote file => everything works as expected and video loops.
-Click on local file => app crashes approximatively after 1 minute
+- Click on local file => app crashes approximatively after 1 minute